krokedil/payer-b2b-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2022.03.08        - Version 2.2.4 =
+* Fix               - Fix the item quantity on refund always being 1 even when more than one was selected.
+* Fix               - Fix the shipping amount on refund always being zero.

 = 2022.02.21        - Version 2.2.3 =
 * Fix               - We will now send the PNO or OrgNr on renewal orders for card subscriptions.